October 1, 2021

 Campus safety is paramount.
 Puget Sound Security staff are visible across campus and present 24 hours a day, 7 days a week.
 Security staff members assist campus community members and visitors in a wide variety of ways, and also enforce campus policies, rules, and regulations on university property.
 In doing their work, Security staff members work closely and regularly with the Tacoma Police Department to enforce local, state, and federal laws on the campus and on the campus borders.
 On-duty security staff members carry two-way radios that allow direct communication with Tacoma Police and other emergency response personnel.
 Tacoma Police may be asked to provide assistance, make arrests, and investigate criminal matters as appropriate.
 Security staff members do not arrest suspects without Tacoma Police assistance.
 Tacoma Police officers routinely patrol the campus vicinity and maintain communication with on-duty Security staff members to share important information about activity in the area of campus.
 Security administrators also meet regularly with Tacoma Police administrators to collaborate on campus and immediate neighborhood safety issues.

-- Staff members/offices designated under Puget Sound policy as those to whom crimes should be reported
+- Staff members/offices designated under Puget Sound policy as those to whom crimes should be reported; or

-Because Puget Sound has strong internal communications and geographically concentrated campus housing, Residence Life staff members generally become aware of significant incidents quickly.
+Because Puget Sound has strong internal communications and geographically concentrated campus housing, Residence Life staff members generally become aware of significant incidents quickly and report them..
 As a reminder, reports may be made in confidence to any campus security authority in addition to members of Security Services.
-Pastoral and counseling staff members may report crimes to university officials for statistical purposes only and must inform those reporting of this obligation.
+Pastoral and counseling staff members must report crimes to the university’s designated officials for statistical purposes only and must inform those reporting of this obligation.
 Security Services and Residence Life staff are trained regarding accurate and prompt incident reporting.
 Security administrators, Student Affairs staff members, Human Resource staff members, and the university Title IX Coordinator/Equal Opportunity Officer investigate campus crimes and complaints involving faculty, staff members, and students.
 If any violation of a campus policy, rule, or regulation is determined to have occurred, then appropriate sanctions or corrective actions are implemented, consistent with the relevant university policies.
-In those cases, Student Affairs staff are responsible for sanctioning students; Human Resources staff members work with department supervisors or the Provost’s Office to sanction faculty and staff members.
+In those cases, Student Affairs staff are responsible for sanctioning students; Human Resources staff work with department supervisors or the Provost’s Office to sanction faculty and staff members, as appropriate.

 Emergency Response Plans

 Campus emergency response plans are posted at pugetsound.edu/emergency.
 The university has a designated Emergency Operations Center (EOC) and temporary shelters on campus.
-Meetings and exercises are periodically conducted involving members of the university’s Emergency Response Group.
+Meetings and exercises are periodically conducted involving members of the university’s Emergency Response Group and the Emergency Policy Council.
 College representatives conduct ongoing emergency planning with the Pierce County Department of Emergency Management and City of Tacoma Police and Fire departments.
 At the beginning of each semester, the university schedules and practices a campus-wide emergency drill (alternating between campus lockdown and evacuation).
 Prior to the drill, the campus community is reminded about posted emergency response procedures.
-Additionally, the Director of Security regularly meets with administrative and academic departments to review campus emergency response procedures.
+Additionally, the Director of Security regularly meets with administrative and academic departments to review campus and department emergency response procedures.

 Emergency Notifications and Timely Warnings

-Personal safety, resource information, and property protection literature is available at Security Services.
-Security Services assists students with engraving personal property and an engraver is available for loan at the Security office.
-Community members are encouraged to register bicycles with a university- supported registration program.
+The university engages in a range of activities to help prevent crimes on campus.
+As examples, personal safety, resource information, and property protection literature is available at Security Services.
+Security Services also assists students with engraving personal property and an engraver is available for loan at the Security office.
+Community members are encouraged to register bicycles with a university-supported registration program.
 Security administrators meet bi-monthly with student leaders to report campus incidents and discuss crime prevention measures.
 Crime prevention information is posted on the Security Services website, posted on bulletin boards throughout campus, and communicated in the student newspaper, which typically is published weekly during the fall and spring semesters.
 Crime prevention information also is emailed regularly to the campus community, included in online news briefings to faculty and staff members, and may be posted on the department’s Facebook page as necessary.

 Building Access and Security